DataDog/datadog-agent/README.md

 2. cd into the project folder: `cd $GOPATH/src/github.com/DataDog/datadog-agent`.
 3. install project's dependencies: `invoke deps`.
    Make sure that `$GOPATH/bin` is in your `$PATH` otherwise this step might fail.
-4. build the whole project with `invoke agent.build --build-exclude=snmp,systemd` (with `--use-venv` to use a python virtualenv)
+4. build the whole project with `invoke agent.build --build-exclude=systemd` (with `--use-venv` to use a python virtualenv)

 Please refer to the [Agent Developer Guide](docs/dev/README.md) for more details.